Unripe avocado will ruin your wonderful recipe and leave a bitter taste in your mouth. So how to tell when an avocado is ripe?

 How Long Does It Take An Avocado To Ripen?

-First, we need to make clear what softening is.
+First, we need to make clear what softening is before how to tell when an avocado is ripe.
 It’s a process between when you pick up an avocado and when it’s nicely ripe and ready to serve.

 The softening process often takes a few days, depending on the environment.
 After ten days, if your fruit is still extremely hard, it probably hasn’t yet reached complete maturity.